Ida is finally gone. What’s next for the tropics?

 Larry is the only named storm in the Atlantic right now, but there’s also an area of disturbed weather east of Belize that’s been producing some shower and thunderstorm activity north of Honduras.
 Its short-term prospects are limited as it moves northwest over the Yucatán Peninsula, but it could become something to watch in the Bay of Campeche.

 Meanwhile, the calendar has flipped to September as meteorological autumn arrives, which means meteorologists keep a closer eye on the Gulf of Mexico for potential “homegrown” systems.
-Fall cold fronts that sweep southeast over the Lower 48 states often transport with them a strip of spin, and sometimes the tail end can pinch off into its own lobe of spin that parks over the Gulf of Mexico.
-Water temperatures through November often remain more than supportive of tropical development, a recipe which can be conducive to storms impacting the Lower 48.
+Fall cold fronts that sweep southeast over the Lower 48 states often transport with them a strip of spin, and sometimes the tail end can pinch off into its own lobe of spin that parks over the gulf.
+Water temperatures through November often remain more than supportive of tropical development, a recipe that can be conducive to storms impacting the Lower 48.

 The American GFS model is indicating the potential for next week’s Bay of Campeche disturbance to acquire the requisite spin from the north, resulting in a potential tropical cyclone.
-If anything developed, it would probably have little time over the Gulf to fester and strengthen before a landfall, but it’s the last thing the beleaguered Deep South needs.
+If anything developed, it would probably have little time over the gulf to fester and strengthen before a landfall, but it’s the last thing the beleaguered Deep South needs.
 We’ll be keeping tabs on that in the days ahead.

 The Gulf of Mexico will have to be monitored for additional disturbances mid- to late month as well.